ielmassi/table_docx_excel/README.md

 # table_docx_excel
-You can use this script to extract tables from docx files and save it in excel files.
+You can use this script to extract tables from docx files and save them in excel files.

 # Requirements
 installation of python-docx api: